odoo/owl/doc/miscellaneous/why_owl.md

 ## Developer Experience

 This brings us to the following point: developer experience.
-We see this choice as an investment for the future, and we want to make onboarding developer as easy as possible.
+We see this choice as an investment for the future, and we want to make onboarding developers as easy as possible.

-While many javascript professionals clearly think that react/vue is not difficult (which is true to some extent), it is alsy true that many non js specialists are overwhelmed with the frontend world: functional component, hooks, and many other fancy words.
+While many javascript professionals clearly think that react/vue is not difficult (which is true to some extent), it is alsy true that many non js specialists are overwhelmed with the frontend world: functional components, hooks, and many other fancy words.
 Also, what is available in the compilation context may be difficult, there is a lot of black magic going on in pretty much every framework.
 Vue somehow join various namespaces into one, under the hood, and add various internal